AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 ![Adobe Target Sample Size Calculator](/help/main/c-activities/t-test-ab/assets/sample_size_calculator-new.png)

-It is important to determine an adequate sample size (number of visitors) before doing any A/B test in order to establish the time that the activity should run before evaluating the results.
+It is important to determine an adequate sample size (number of visitors) before doing any A/B test to establish the time that the activity should run before evaluating the results.
 Simply monitoring the activity until statistical significance is achieved causes the confidence interval to be vastly underestimated, making the test unreliable.
-The intuition behind this result is that, in the event a statistically significant result is detected, the test is stopped and a winner is declared.
-However, if the result is not statistically significant the test is allowed to continue.
+The intuition behind this result is that, in the event a statistically significant result is detected, the test is stopped, and a winner is declared.
+However, if the result is not statistically significant, the test is allowed to continue.
 This procedure strongly favors the positive outcome, which increases the false positive rate, and so distorts the effective significance level of the test.

-This can result in many false positives, which leads to implementation of offers that do not deliver the predicted lift in the end.
+This procedure can result in many false positives, which leads to implementation of offers that do not deliver the predicted lift in the end.
 Poor lift itself is a dissatisfying outcome, but an even more serious consequence is that, over time, the inability to accurately predict lift erodes organizational trust in testing as a practice.

 This article discusses the factors that must be balanced when a sample size is determined and introduces a calculator for estimating an adequate sample size.
-Calculating the sample size using the sample size calculator (link provided above) before any A/B test begins ensures that you always run high-quality A/B tests that comply with statistical standards.
+Calculating the sample size using the sample size calculator (link provided above) before any A/B test begins helps ensure that you always run high-quality A/B tests that comply with statistical standards.

 There are five user-defined parameters that define an A/B test.
 These parameters are interlinked so when four of them are established, the fifth can be calculated: